Pentax K1 review-36.2 MP DSLR camera

 CIPA-rated battery life when using the optical viewfinder is below average for a full-frame DSLR, especially when you consider the K-1 has no built-in flash which is normally fired every other shot during CIPA battery-life testing.
 Pentax does not specify battery life in Live View mode, but it will certainly be a lot lower.

 The K1 uses the same battery pack as its previous APS-C models.
-This mean you don’t have to invest in newer batteries or be troubled with incompatible chargers and batteries.
+This means you don’t have to invest in newer batteries or be troubled with incompatible chargers and batteries.

 Pentax K1 review